DanielCreggOrganization/w8-lab-stream-G00469890/README.md

 }
 ```

-## Try This at Home!

-Here's a fun challenge to practice everything you've learned!
-Try creating a program that processes student records:
-1. Create a CSV file with student data (name, grade, department)
-2. Write a program that:
-   - Reads the file using Streams
-   - Filters students with grades above 70
-   - Finds the average grade
-   - Prints out the top performers

-This will help you practice using different stream operations together.
-Don't worry if you don't get it perfect the first time - experiment and have fun with it!

----

 Remember to check the official Java documentation for more details on Stream API methods and best practices.
 Happy coding!